keboola/connection-docs/manipulation/transformations/sandbox/index.md

 Except loading data, sandbox supports several other basic actions.
 To access them, go to the **Transformations** section and click the **Sandbox** button at the top.

-  - *Connect* (Snowflake and MySQL only) --- Connect to the sandbox using a web SQL client.
+  - *Connect* (Snowflake only) --- Connect to the sandbox using a web SQL client.
-  - *SSL* (Redshift and MySQL only) --- Show secure connection information.
+  - *SSL* (Redshift only) --- Show secure connection information.
   - *Drop Sandbox* --- Deletes the sandbox database (and all its tables).
-  - *Extend Expiration* --- Postpone the sandbox expiration date for another period (14 days for MySQL, 5 days for Jupyter and RStudio).
+  - *Extend Expiration* --- Postpone the sandbox expiration date for another period (5 days for Jupyter and RStudio).

 In the same place you can also see the sandbox connection credentials.
 To copy & paste individual values, use the *copy icon*: